 To validate the computational results, a homogeneous porous radiant burner as a test case was analyzed and the results were compared with the theoretical data given in reference [7].
-The values of non-dimensional parameters for this test case which are the same as used by Tong and Sathe are given in "Table 1" [7].
+The values of non-dimensional parameters for this test case which are the same as used by Tong and Sathe [7] are given in "Table 1".
 It is seen that the maximum gas temperature occurs inside the heat generation zone such that radiation serves as a mechanism for heat removal from this region [17].

-In order to confirm the validity of the present analysis for the energy conversion between gas enthalpy and thermal radiation, a test case is analyzed and the numerical computations are compared with the theoretical results given in references [5] and [6].
+The technique of energy conversion between gas enthalpy and thermal radiation by means of porous medium has been used in energy saving systems to recover as much as possible of the residual energy from exhaust or wasted gas flow in high temperature systems.
+Therefore, in order to confirm the validity of the present analysis for the energy conversion between gas enthalpy and thermal radiation, a test case is analyzed and the numerical computations are compared with the theoretical results given in references [5] and [6].
 The values of non-dimensional parameters for this test are given in Table 2.